hariniv22/Covid_19_Data_Analysis/README.md

 ### How data was split into training and testing sets

-Training 75 percent of the data set and testing
-We first had our y variable which is the number of people vaccinated by the end of the year 2021.
-Our x variable are total vaccinations, total vaccinations per the hundred, and people vaccinated per hundred.
+We ended up splitting up our x and our y, and taking 75 percent of the data set to train it and then took the rest rest of the 25 percent of our data to test it.
+We had our y variable which is the number of people vaccinated by the end of the year 2021.
+Our x variable are number of new cases and new deaths.

 ### Explanation of model choice, including limitation and benefits

-For this machine learning project, we are deciding to use linear regression supervised learning to describe our data because we believe that we can use the number of vaccinations that have been granted to each individual to predict the number and picked supervised learning because we know the outcome and what we want to predict
+For this machine learning project, we are deciding to use linear regression supervised learning to describe our data because we believe that we can use the number of vaccinations people recieved, number of deaths, and number of cases and create trends and correlations with the data.
+Overall, we picked supervised learning because we know the outcome and what we want to predict.